 Pasture for equine use serves many different purposes.
-It is a food source, exercise area, latrine and a secure environment to socialise with other horses.
+It is a food source, exercise area, latrine and a secure environment to socialise and interact with other horses.
 Whether your horse lives out 24/7 or is turned out for a few hours a day, pasture management is of the utmost importance to your horse’s health.
-Horses will spend up to 16 hours a day eating so investing time, money and resources into your pasture will be beneficial in the long-term.
+Horses spend 16-18 hours eating per day so investing time, money and resources into your pasture will be beneficial in the long-term.

 Daily checks and routine job